 In 1985, Ford founded the nonprofit social service organization Urban Dreams to serve the needs of Des Moines’ inner-city residents.
 Ford has since served as the Executive Director.

 Ford may be most well-known for his work under Iowa’s Golden Dome.
 From 1996 to his retirement in 2011, Ford served as an Iowa State Representative.
 He was only the tenth African-American in the state’s history to hold such a position.
-His district included some of the most affluent and poorest areas in Iowa.
+His district included some of the most affluent and most deprived areas in Iowa.
 Ford’s service still stands as the longest-serving African-American in the state’s history.

-During his tenure as an Iowa state Representative, Ford served on nearly every House standing and appropriations committee, most notably as co-chair of the Joint House & Senate Interim Job Training Needs study committee, Vice Chair of the House Government Oversight Committee, Vice Chair of the House Economic Growth committee, and Chair of the House Education Committee’s Dropout Prevention subcommittee.
+During his tenure as an Iowa state Representative, Ford served on nearly every House standing and appropriations committee, most notably as co-chair of the Joint House & Senate Interim Job Training Needs study committee, Vice Chair of the House Government Oversight Committee, Vice Chair of the House Economic Growth Committee, and Chair of the House Education Committee’s Dropout Prevention subcommittee.
 Ford also served on the Joint Prison Restructuring Committee, Governor’s Nonprofit Organizations Council, State Government Accountability Committee, Joint Targeted Small Business Committee, Lead Paint Prevention Committee, Medical Homes Committee; and he was Co-Chair of the Governor’s Task Force on Overrepresentation of Blacks in Prison.
-He also authored Iowa’s landmark Minority Impact Legislation, the first such legislation in the nation, which states no new judicial legislation can be approved until the impact on minorities can be evaluated.
+He also authored Iowa’s landmark Minority Impact Legislation, the first such legislation in the nation, which states no new judicial law can be approved until the impact on minorities can be evaluated.

-In 2006, Ford was the Chair of Region XI (which encompasses Iowa, Nebraska, Missouri and Kansas) of the National Black Caucus of State Legislators.
+In 2006, Ford was the Chair of Region XI (which encompasses Iowa, Nebraska, Missouri, and Kansas) of the National Black Caucus of State Legislators.
 He chaired the NBCSL’s Insurance Committee in 2007.
 He was First Vice-Chair of the NBCSL Business, Finance, and Insurance Committee and the Sports and Entertainment Committee since 2008 to 2010.
-He authored landmark NBCSL resolutions on health care, college student athletes, telecommunications and economic development.
+He authored landmark NBCSL resolutions on health care, college student-athletes, telecommunications and economic development.

 In 2008, Ford collaborated with President John Byrd of Simpson College in Indianola, Iowa, to create the Simpson Urban Studies Institute (SUSI), to develop an applied research connection between academia and practice.